 In Vendor Central, Vendors had one customer to sell to: Amazon.
 Once the items were sold wholesale to Amazon, Amazon handled the inventory and retail sales.
 Now, in the third-party marketplace, Seller Central, Amazon Sellers sell direct-to-consumer.
 Not only do new Sellers need to manage a different platform, but they should also implement a strategy to remain visible in the marketplace with a plan for advertising, customer communication and buyer reviews set in place.

 Inventory management, along with customer management, will be another area of responsibility that Vendors new to the third-party marketplace, Seller Central, will need to master.
-However, for new Seller Central Brands that don’t want the burden of managing all their own inventory, there is still the option of FBA, in which Amazon handles order fulfillment for a fee.
-Sellers ship their inventory to Amazon warehouses and Amazon takes care of the shipping.
-But whether Sellers choose Fulfillment by Merchant (FBM) or FBA, they will still need to plan inventory to ensure appropriate amounts of each product are stocked to remain profitable.
+However, for new Seller Central Brands that don’t want the burden of managing all their own inventory, there is still the option of Fulfillment by Amazon (FBA), in which Amazon handles order fulfillment for a fee.
+FBA allows Sellers to ship their inventory to Amazon warehouses, and Amazon takes care of the shipping.
+But, whether Sellers choose Fulfillment by Merchant (FBM) or FBA, they will still need to plan inventory to ensure appropriate amounts of each product are stocked to remain profitable.

 How Seller Central Can Lead to Success